salilab/saliweb/doc/modules/frontend.rst

       method is called to get the correct MIME type for the file.
 By default, it always returns 'text/plain'.

-   .. method:: make_job(jobname, email)
+   .. method:: make_job(jobname)

-      This creates and returns a new :class:`~saliweb::frontend.IncomingJob` object that
+      This creates and returns a new :class:`~saliweb::frontend.IncomingJob` object that represents a new job, using a user-provided job name.
-      represents a new job, using a user-provided job name and email address (the latter may be undef).
       The new job has its own directory into which input files can be placed, and once this is finished, :meth:`~saliweb::frontend.IncomingJob.submit` should be called to
       actually submit the job.
 This is typically used in